TrivialTarzan/Algorithm-Complexity-Analysis/README.md

 </ul>

 <h4 align="left">The results of the analysis are showcased in tables and graphs.
-The raw data for each algorithm is available in text files, allowing you to explore the performance of each algorithm in detail.</h4>
+The raw data for each algorithm is available in text files.</h4>

 ### Technologies Used